deemson/algorithms/README.md

 a bit more re-usable across different algorithms.
 There are also tests added to check the implementations and show how the algorithms are used.

+## How to use ##

+The code in this repo is meant to be an educational supplement.
+You can use `./gradlew test` (or `./gradlew.bat test` if you're on Windows) to run all tests.

 ## Contents ##

 ### 01. Union Find ###